 One of the most important steps in the planning process is to clearly define the potential value of BIM on the project and for project team members through defining the overall goals for BIM implementation.
 These goals could be based on project performance and include items such as reducing the schedule duration, achieving higher field productivity, increasing quality, reducing the cost of change orders, or obtaining important operational data for the facility.
-Goals may also relate to advancing the capabilities of the project team members, for example, the owner may wish to use the project as a pilot project to illustrate information exchanges between design, construction, operations or a design firm may seek to gain experience in the efficient use of digital design applications.
+Goals may also relate to advancing the capabilities of the project team members, for example, the owner may wish to use the project as a pilot project to illustrate information exchanges between design, construction, and operations or a design firm may seek to gain experience in the efficient use of digital design applications.
 Once the team has defined measurable goals, both from a project perspective and company perspective, then the specific BIM uses on the project can be identified.
+An approach for the team to set goals is presented in Chapter Two of this guide.